BlueCross BlueShield of Tennessee Medical Policy Manual

 DESCRIPTION

-The carotid arteries can be visualized by ultrasonography, and the ultrasonographic measurement of the carotid intima-medial thickness (CIMT) has been investigated as a technique to identify and monitor subclinical atherosclerosis.
-B-mode ultrasound is most commonly used to measure CIMT.
-The intima-medial thickness (IMT) is measured and averaged over several sites in each carotid artery.
-Imaging of the far wall of each common carotid artery yields more accurate and reproducible IMT measurements than imaging of the near wall.
+Ultrasonographic measurement of carotid intima-media thickness (CIMT) refers to the use of B-mode ultrasound to determine the thickness of the two innermost layers of the carotid artery wall; the intima and the media.
+The carotid arteries can be well-visualized by ultrasonography, and ultrasonographic measurement of the carotid intima-medial thickness has been investigated as a technique to identify and monitor subclinical atherosclerosis.
+The intima-media thickness is measured and averaged over several sites in each carotid artery.
+Imaging of the far wall of each common carotid artery yields more accurate and reproducible intima-medial thickness measurements than imaging of the near wall.
 Two echogenic lines are produced, representing the lumen-intima interface and the media-adventitia interface.
-The distance between these two lines constitutes the IMT.
+The distance between the two lines constitutes the intima-medial thickness.

 POLICY